ropezg/aiprojectpad-popup-plugin/readme.txt

 == Description ==

-AIPowerPad Popup Plugin allows you to display a custom popup window on your WordPress site, which can be used for opt-in forms, promotions, and more.
+AIProjectPad Popup Plugin allows you to display a custom popup window on your WordPress site, which can be used for opt-in forms, promotions, and more.
 This plugin provides a customizable popup where you can add HTML content, such as forms, images, and text.
 It's easy to set up and provides options for popup width, delay, and auto-hide settings.

 == Installation ==

-1. Upload the `aipowerpad-popup-plugin` folder to the `/wp-content/plugins/` directory.
+1. Upload the `AIProjectPad-popup-plugin` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > AIPowerPad Popup to configure the plugin and set up your popup content.
+3. Go to Settings > AIProjectPad Popup to configure the plugin and set up your popup content.

 == Frequently Asked Questions ==